 Olympus OM-D E-M10 Mark II (no lens included)

-16-megapixel mirrorless camera with Wi-Fi® (black)
+16-megapixel mirrorless camera with Wi-Fi® (silver)

 Our take on the Olympus OM-D E-M10 Mark II (no lens included) by Crutchfield's Deia Z.